Updated July 29, 1:42 p.m.

 Meanwhile, Senate Bill 2 passed this year to limit property tax revenue growth to 3.5% more than the previous year in cities, counties and other taxing units.
 The legislation, signed into law in June, would trigger an election if property tax revenue exceeds that 3.5% threshold.

-Another measure—House Joint Resolution 3—which would have provided property tax relief by increasing state sales tax rate, was vetoed by the governor when it reached his desk.
+Another measure—House Joint Resolution 3—which would have provided property tax relief by increasing state sales tax rate, did not reach the governor’s desk.